xorkevin/xorkevin.com/content/blog/authentication/index.md

 AES-GCM is now the de facto symmetric key algorithm.
 With a key size of 256 bits, it currently is not known to be cryptographically vulnerable for the foreseeable future.
-Unfortunately, despite its security, its implementation in machine code is slow without a speciallized instruction set, such as AES-NI[^aes-ni].
+Unfortunately, despite its security, its implementation in machine code is slow without a specialized instruction set, such as AES-NI[^aes-ni].
 This also makes it potentially vulnerable to side-channel attacks while encrypting data, such as a timing attack[^timing-attack], on machines without AES-NI.
 As a result, ChaCha20-Poly1305[^chacha20] is also gaining traction, having recently been standardized by the IETF with Google's support.
-ChaCha20 and her original sister cipher salsa20 are stream ciphers, unlike the AES block cipher, and their implementations are fast on hardware even without speciallized instructions.
+ChaCha20 and her original sister cipher salsa20 are stream ciphers, unlike the AES block cipher, and their implementations are fast on hardware even without specialized instructions.

 [^aes-ni]: https://en.wikipedia.org/wiki/AES_instruction_set
 [^timing-attack]: https://en.wikipedia.org/wiki/Timing_attack